Igglybuff/awesome-piracy/readme.md

 - [GFXDomain](http://forum.gfxdomain.net/) Forum for graphic design resources and software
 - [GFxtra](https://www.gfxtra.com/) DDL links for graphics, icons, 3D models, and more
 - [GraphicEx](https://graphicex.com/) Stock/vector graphics, PhotoShop/InDesign resources, fonts, and more
-- [Tomato.to](https://tomato.to/) Stock Downloader | Supports Shutterstock, Gettyimages, Adobestock, Fotolia, Vectorstock, iStockphoto, PNGTree & PicFair.
+- [Tomato.to](https://tomato.to/) Stock Downloader | Supports Shutterstock, Gettyimages, Adobe stock, Fotolia, Vectorstock, iStockphoto, PNGTree & PicFair.
 - [How to download paid fonts for free](https://www.reddit.com/r/Piracy/comments/8tqfg6/how_to_download_paid_fonts_for_free/) Post by /u/Bebhio on how to use clever Google searches to find fonts online
 - [gallery-dl](https://github.com/mikf/gallery-dl) Command-line program to download image-galleries and -collections from several image hosting sites